Overview: Workcycles City Bikes

 Hub dynamo powered LED lighting

 Bright lights whenever needed without the hassle of batteries.
-The dynamo is in the front hub so it runs silently with negligible resistance.
+The dynamo is inside the front hub so it runs silently with negligible resistance.
 Headlamps come from B&M in Germany and have powerful LED’s.
 The taillamps have LEDs with a 100,000 hour lifespan and energy storage circuitry to remain on for a few minutes while stopped.
-Double wiring is routed internally though the frame and mudguard stays for reliability.
+Double wiring is routed internally though the frame and mudguard stays for reliability and clean looks.

 Stainless steel parts and hardware